USStateDept/rootless/README.md

-rootless
+scripts_collection
 ========

-still Testing sub-repositories.
-really need to get a full sub-repository working.

-justa couple of handy scripts - one for rotating images from a pool as a Sharepoint web-object; the other is for updating the AD Manager field for all the computers in your OU (or wherever you designate in the script AND have permissions to make the change).
+just a couple of handy scripts - one for rotating images from a pool as a Sharepoint web-object; the other is for updating the AD Manager field for all the computers in your OU (or wherever you designate in the script AND have permissions to make the change).

+the nature of scripts on ON has changed recently.
+We will still post ones we find useful here.
+Contributions are welcome.